 On average, you can save around $103 every six months by paying your policy in advance.

 Though a six-month car insurance policy is the norm, it isn’t your only option.
-You might wonder if a 12-month insurance policy is better.
+You might wonder if an annual policy is better.

 It can be.
-Say you have a pristine driving record and qualify for a low premium.
-You probably want to lock in that rate for an entire year.
-The downside, of course, is that if you can find cheaper insurance elsewhere, you are stuck with your current policy.
+If you have a pristine driving record and qualify for a low premium, you may want to lock in that rate for an entire year.
+The downside is that if you can find cheaper insurance elsewhere, you are stuck with your current policy.

-Another benefit of a 12-month policy is easier for budgeting.
+Another benefit of an annual policy is that it’s easier to factor into your budget.
 You know your payment will be the same every month for at least the following year.
-If you can pay the entire premium in full, that’s one bill you don’t have to think about for a whole year – and one payment due date you aren’t at risk of forgetting.
+If you can pay the entire premium in full, that’s one bill you don’t have to think about for a whole year and one payment due date you aren’t at risk of forgetting.
 Not to mention, you could save as much as 20% on your premium.

 The verdict